THE BREAKING GROUND ROOTS

 — Married female, 30s

-— Married male, 50s
+— Married female, 50s

 “I came to The Breaking Ground for help with my relationships with my adult children.
 I was stuck in some harmful patterns, and my feelings were hurt a lot.
 I wanted more freedom and kindness in my interactions with them.
 I am in recovery, but I was still drinking when they were young.
 Even though I have been sober for quite a few years, my children were carrying some pain.
 Working with the counselor helped me see that I need to talk with them, as adults, about their childhood.
 The counselor helped me step back and see things from their perspective.
 It’s hard work, but necessary to move forward.
 I have had several talks with one of my children, and our relationship has changed for the better.”